 The ALMA maps of the dust thermal continuum emission, corrected for the primary beam, are shown in Fig. 2.
 The plot aims to compare the morphology of the fragment population in the targets to understand possible global similarities and differences.
-The same images, with the fragment identification and a better presentation of the emission morphology in each source, are given in Appendix A.
+The same images, with the fragment identification and a better presentation of the emission morphology in each source, is given in Appendix A.

-The dust thermal continuum emission was decomposed into fragments according to the following criteria: (1) peak intensity greater than five times the noise level, and (2) two partially overlapping fragments were considered resolved when they were separate at their half peak intensity level.
-The minimum threshold of five times the noise was adopted according to the fact that some peaks at the edge of the primary beam are comparable to about four to five times the noise level.
-We decided to use these criteria and decompose the map into cores by eye instead of using decomposition algorithms (such as Clumpfind) because small changes in their input parameters could lead to great changes in the number of identified clumps (Pineda et al. 2009).
-In Figs. A.1-A.7, we show the fragments we identified in each source superimposed on the corresponding ALMA continuum image.
+The dust thermal continuum emission has been decomposed into fragments according to the following criteria: (1) peak intensity greater than 5 times the noise level; (2) two partially overlapping fragments are considered as resolved if they are separate at their half peak intensity level.
+The minimum threshold of 5 times the noise was adopted according to the fact that some peaks at the edge of the primary beam are comparable to about 4-5 times the noise level.
+We decided to use these criteria and decompose the map into cores by eye instead of using decomposition algorithms (such as Clumpfind) because small changes in their input parameters could lead to big changes in the number of identified clumps (Pineda et al. 2009).
+In Appendix-A, from Fig. A-1 to Fig. A-7, we show the fragments identified in each source superimposed on the corresponding ALMA continuum image.
 We refer to Fig. 1 of Fontani et al. (2016) for the map of 16061-5048c1, with the identified fragments.

-We detected fragments in 8 of the 11 targets and found at least 4 significant fragments in all of the 8 clumps (see Figs. A.1-A.7 for a detailed description).
-Towards 13039-6108c6, 15557-5215c3, and 16435-4515c3, we did not detect any significant fragment (peak flux $\geq 5\sigma$ rms).
+We have detected fragments in eight out of the 11 targets observed, and found at least four significant fragments in all of the eight clumps (see Figs. A-1 - A-7 in Appendix A for a detailed description).
+Towards 13039-6108c6, 15557-5215c3, and 16435-4515c3 we do not detect any significant (peak flux $\geq 5\sigma$ rms) fragment.
 The maps of these sources are shown in Fig. 3.
-This indicates that the emission is either more extended than the maximum recoverable angular scale ($\sim 3''.5$), so that we totally resolve it out, or that the phase centre is not located at the actual centre of the fragmenting region.
+This indicates that the emission is either more extended than the maximum recoverable angular scale ($\sim 3.5^{\prime\prime}$), so that we totally resolve it out, or that the phase centre is not located at the actual centre of the fragmenting region.
 An uncertainty in the position of the phase centre can influence both the detection and the number of fragments and the amount of missing flux.
-We discuss this point further in Sect.
+We will discuss this point further in Sect.
 4.1.